 Here's our guide to using Help Finder for corporate fundraising and also our introductory guide to implementing corporate fundraising.

-Cause related marketing is a strategic collaboration between charities and businesses.
+Cause related marketing is defined as a strategic collaboration between charities and businesses.
 It aims to promote a brand, product, or service while simultaneously supporting a social cause.
-As a charity, engaging in CRM can be a powerful way to raise funds, increase visibility, and create positive impact.
+As a charity, engaging in cause related marketing can be a powerful way to raise funds, increase visibility, and create positive impact.

 There are many advantages to using cause-related marketing to promote a good cause and increase a brand's visibility.
 It's a simple way to give back to a local community and support a good cause while enjoying the positive publicity this brings.
 It's also an effective way to build strong relationships with a new audience.